 Belly fat in men: Why weight loss matters

-Belly fat is nothing to joke about.
-Find out what causes belly fat, the health risks it poses for men and what you can do to lose the extra pounds.By Mayo Clinic Staff
+Belly fat can be a serious problem.
+Find out what causes belly fat, the health risks it poses and what you can do to lose the extra pounds.By Mayo Clinic Staff

 Belly fat is a more dangerous fat